 Some companies promote the natural, organic, or local origin of the ingredients contained in energy drinks.
 This strategy gives these drinks a deceptive health halo.

 In addition, energy drinks are often consumed with alcohol.
 According to a Léger survey conducted for the Quebec Public Health Association, nearly one in five youth aged 15 to 17 years old report having consumed alcohol with energy drinks.
 The stimulants contained in these drinks mask the state of intoxication and increase the risk of alcohol overconsumption.

 It is important to be vigilant about advertising messages that are attractive but difficult for young people to understand.

-Like other sugary drinks, the production and consumption of energy drinks have harmful effects on the environment.
 Indeed, they are distributed in single-use containers which generate plastic and aluminum waste, produce greenhouse gases, and lead to wasting water.
 To counter criticism and improve their image, many energy drink companies are taking action to protect the environment.

 Water remains the best option to stay hydrated.
 It is a healthy, free, and environmentally responsible choice.
 Check out this article for tips on how to get your kids to drink more water.

 Mortier C. (2016) Les boissons sucrées : au-delà du sucre!
 Impacts environnementaux de la production des boissons sucrées au Québec.
 Eau secours!

 Sondage Léger au compte de l’Association pour la santé publique du Québec et réalisé auprès de 1 005 jeunes Québécois.es âgé.e.s entre 15 et 24 ans en 2021